 In cases where explants are loosely attached, pipette a ring of medium around the edge of the dish.
 This extra liquid will make a miniature ‘humidified chamber’ without disturbing the explant while it continues to attach to the matrix.

-ECU Talent pipettes a ring of medium around edge of dish, Videographer, get enough footage for the entire VO here
+ECU Talent pipettes a ring of medium around edge of dish, Videographer, get enough footage for the entire VO here USE TAKE 2

 The microscope in this example has a rotating platform that holds eight 35 mm sample dishes.
 Under the laminar flow hood replace the plastic lids with glass lids and insert the dishes into the sample dish holder.